How to Stop Your Dog From Pulling on the Leash: Tips for Stress-Free Walks

 • Choose The Right Pace For Your Dog

-No two dogs have the same preferred walking speed, so it’s important to make sure that you find your own pup’s sweet spot.
+No two dogs have the same preferred walking speed, so it's important to make sure that you find your own pup's sweet spot.
 If they are full of energy, you might have to pick up your own pace to match them.
-On the other hand, if you have a small or older pup, you all might want to take things a little slower.
-Concentrating on matching their natural pace can reduce a lot of pulling frustration for both of you!
+On the other hand, if you have a small or older pup, you might all want to take things a little slower.
+Concentrating on matching their natural pace can reduce a lot of pulling frustration for both of you.
+A dog that is being walked too slowly for their energy level will pull out of sheer physical excess.
+A brief play session or training session at home before the walk can reduce this significantly for high-energy breeds.

 • Maintain Consistency In Training Routines

-We’ve said it before and we’ll say it again, consistency really is key when it comes to training!
+Consistency really is key when it comes to training.
 You need to make sure that all of your family members that take part in dog walking are on the same page, to avoid confusing your dog.
-If you are the only person who is committed to the leash pulling training, it isn’t going to stick.
+If you are the only person who is committed to the leash pulling training, it will not stick.
+Write down the specific cues and rules you are using and share them with everyone who walks the dog.
+One person allowing pulling undoes weeks of your individual training work because the dog learns that pulling is context-dependent rather than never rewarded.

 • Keep Training Sessions Short And Engaging